jakeheis/SwiftCLI/README.md

 if [ ! -f $new_path ]; then ln -s "$BUILT_PRODUCTS_DIR/$PRODUCT_NAME" "$new_path";fi
 ```
 If you would rather have the symbolic link be placed in a different directory on your $PATH, change ```/usr/local/bin``` to your directory of choice.
-Also, if you would like the app to be executed with a different name then the product name, change the ``lowercase_name``` on the first line to your custom name.
+Also, if you would like the app to be executed with a different name then the product name, change the ```lowercase_name``` on the first line to your custom name.

-You then need to Build and Run your app once inside of Xcode.
-From then on, you should be able to access your CLI in terminal.
+You then need to Build your app once inside of Xcode.
+From then on, you should be able to access your CLI in your terminal.

 Again, be sure to use ```CLI.go()``` with this method, not ```CLI.debugGoWithArgumentString("")```.